xsanisty/SlimBoard/README.md

 ```

 ####Controller
-All controllers should be placed in app/controllers directory, you may extends the BaseController to get access to predefined helper
+Controllers are located in ```app/controllers``` directory, you may extends the BaseController to get access to predefined helper.

-Slim instance available as $this->app
+You can also place your controller in namespace to group your controller.

 file : app/controllers/HomeController.php
 ```php